BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted in tourist areas, always have some Jamaican Dollars (JMD) on hand for smaller vendors, local markets, and tips.
-ATMs are readily available in towns, but it's wise to withdraw larger sums at once to minimize fees.
-Don't be afraid to politely negotiate prices at craft markets – it's part of the experience!
+Negotiate prices respectfully at craft markets – it's part of the experience, but start with a reasonable offer and be prepared to walk away if you can't agree on a price.

 transport